thisisglee/thisisglee/README.md

 Hi there 👋
-- 🔭 I’m currently working as a Software Developer with Findhelp Information Services...
+- I have 6+ years of Software Engineering experience.